nwisn/blandPower/README.md

 ## Usage

 ### Power and sample size
 We estimate the power curve by evaluating the power at many different sample sizes.
-This is done by `estimatePowerCurve`, which produces an object which several other functions in this package are defined to process.
+This is done by `estimatePowerCurve`, which produces an object that several other functions in this package are defined to process.

 ```
 powerCurve <- estimatePowerCurve(nMin = 10,